calaos/calaos_installer/data/doc/en/io_doc.md

 Input temperature with KNX and eibnetmux

 Temperature sensor input.
-Use for displaying temperature and to control heating devices with rules based on temperature value
+Used for displaying temperature and to control heating devices with rules based on temperature value

 ## Parameters of KNXInputTemp
 Name | Type | Mandatory | Description